Joren-vanGoethem/ArchInstall-update/README.md

 ParallelDownloads=20
 ```

-Install base system and kernel
+Install base system and kernel (add nano if you don't want to use vim for further steps)
 ```bash
 pacstrap /mnt base linux linux-firmware base-devel
 ```